Salar977/NorthWindDockerApi/README.md

 - **SQL Server**: Stores data in the Northwind database inside a Docker container.
 - **Nginx**: Acts as a reverse proxy, routing requests to the API and serving static content.

-**Note**: For now, this project only exposes 1 health check and 1 endpoint.

 ## Requirements